Carlie Kotyza-Witthuhn: Abortion

 Kotyza-Witthuhn is pro-choice, criticized the overturning of Roe v.
 Wade, and was a founding member of the Reproductive Freedom Caucus.
 In 2023, she authored the Minnesota House's H.F.
 1, also known as the Protect Reproductive Options Act, or PRO Act.
 The bill added a "fundamental right" to "continue the pregnancy and give birth, or obtain an abortion" in state law.
 It also protects rights to contraception, sterilization, family planning, and counseling.
 The bill passed the House on January 19 and was signed by Governor Tim Walz on January 31, 2023.

 Education and child care

 Kotyza-Witthuhn has spoken about the challenges of being a mother to a young child while in the legislature, and about the benefits of remote work for legislators with children at home.
 She authored legislation to significantly increase Parent Aware funding, which funds day care and early-learning providers.
 She has supported proposals to increase prenatal and early childhood education.

-In December 2024, Kotyza-Witthuhn was selected to join the Future Caucus 2025-2026 Prenatal-to-Three Innovation Fellowship cohort, recognizing her efforts as a young legislator in creating and advocating for innovative healthcare policies.